mikelsd99/TwinSpool-Turboprop-Design-Performance/README.md

 # 1. Design Point Analysis

-The first part of the project focuses on the **thermodynamic design of the jet engine at the design operating point**.
+The first part of the project focuses on the **thermodynamic design of the turboprop engine at the design operating point**.

 ## Objectives